 - Freezing the interest and fees on the debt

 - Paying only a percentage for each dollar owed

 - A combination of the above

-An Informal Debt Agreement can be arranged through a Case Manager who will negotiate the terms on your behalf.
+A Case Manager will arrange an Informal Debt Agreement by negotiating the terms on your behalf.
 As soon as an Informal Debt Agreement is in place, your creditors must stop all recovery action, meaning the harassing communication will come to an end.
 The best part about an Informal Debt Agreement is that it is not marked on your credit file like a formal Part IX (9) Debt Agreement is.
 You also won’t be listed on the National Personal Insolvency Index.
 This is, therefore, a better solution for business owners, tradesmen and professionals who may be restricted regarding employment whilst bound by a formal agreement or Bankruptcy.

-A Debt Agreement is a binding agreement under Part IX of the Bankruptcy Act 1966 between you and your creditors.
-A satisfactory amount is agreed on, which is the amount to be repaid under the Debt Agreement.
+A Debt Agreement is a binding agreement under Part IX of the Bankruptcy Act 1966.
+In the agreement, you and your creditors will agree to a satisfactory amount you will need to repay under the Debt Agreement.
 Proposing a Debt Agreement is similar to declaring bankruptcy, but you are not subject to as many of the restrictions bankruptcy has.
 A Debt Agreement is an option to assist you with unmanageable debt and is an alternative to bankruptcy.
 Debtors are released from the agreement and debts once they have completed all payments and obligations.